 Enforce the following factors to ensure efficient training:

 Exercise should always be adequate.
-This breed can withstand the high intensity of physical exertion without tiring a single bit – and they can make perfect exercise companions!
+This breed can withstand the high intensity of physical exertion without tiring a single bit.
+They make perfect exercise companions!

 Like any other breed, the German shepherd husky also requires early socialization.
 They’ll grow up as well-rounded dogs if you introduce them to unfamiliar faces and surroundings from a young age.
 Your dog’s behavior and temperament also depend on their genes.
 Therefore, try meeting your new furry friend’s parents to learn more.
 Gerberian Shepsky can be wary of strangers, and we suggest you follow these guidelines: